sirdjay/techbleat_2022/README.md

 # techbleat_2022

-this is a simple repowhere we'd store commands to manage aws EC2
+this is a simple repo where we'd store commands to manage aws EC2